fuchsia/gash/README.md

 Requirements
 -------
 It was my aim that gash shouldn't support any version of node.js before the most recent LTS release.
-That didn't survive contact with the real world (long, hard stare at glitch) and it probably runs on node 16.14, although there may still be bugs.
+That didn't survive contact with the real world (long, hard stare at glitch) and it probably runs on node 16.14, although there may still be bugs on old versions.

+For gash to use sqlite, it needs a version of node with the sqlite module. (node 23.4 is when it becomes unflagged.)
+But it's lazily loaded and no attempt to import it will be made until
+[`file.database()`](#databasetable_name) is called - so it won't impede gash being used on earlier versions, provided they don't called `file.database()`

 Installation
 ----